LuciusColt/CAIN/content/Active Personnel/Thursday/Stonewall/Defiance.md

 - **Simmer**: Discomfort for humans, lowered or raised temperature, hot or cold surfaces, etc.
 - **Poach**: Major discomfort for humans, who cannot remain in the area, and discomfort for anomalies and executioners.
 Freeze or boil water, pipes, crack glass, etc.
-- **Boil**: Deadly to humans, anomalies and executioners take 2 damage if they remain in the area for longer than a scene.
+- **Boil**: Deadly to humans, anomalies and executioners take 2 stress if they remain in the area for longer than a scene.
 Light fires or freeze the air in rooms, melt windows or burn doors, or freeze objects.

 This power may effect the parameters of rolls, such as difficulty and risk.